asciinema/asciinema-player/README.md

 * 🚧 [starting playback at specific time](#startat),
 * [keyboard shortcuts](#keyboard-shortcuts),
 * [multiple color schemes for standard 16 colors](#theme),
-* 256 color palette / 24-bit true color (ISO-8613-3),
+* full support for 256 color palette and 24-bit true color (ISO-8613-3),
 * full-screen mode.

 ## Quick start

-The following example shows how to use asciinema player on your own website, without depending on asciinema.org.
+The following examples show how to use asciinema player on your own website, without depending on asciinema.org.

 It assumes you have obtained terminal session recording file by either: